jecki/DHParser/documentation_src/manuals/compile.rst

     ...         node.result = node['content'].result
     ...         return node

+As can be seen, it is not necessary to fill in a compilation method for each and every node-type that can appear in the syntax-tree.
+When the Compiler-object is used for tree-transformation, it suffices to fill in compilation-methods only where necessary.

+Most of the magic is contained in the "on_element"-method, which renames the "element"-nodes with the tag-name found in its starting- and ending-tag-children and then drops these children entirely.
+(Because they will be dropped anyway, it is not necessary to define a compilation-method for the STag and ETag-nodes!)
+Finally, the remaining "content"-child is reduced to the renamend element-node.

 Like all tree-transformations in DHParser, Compilation-methods are free to change the tree in-place.
 If you want to retain the structure of the tree before compilation, the only way to do so is to make a deep copy of the node-tree,